chee86j/chee86j/README.md

 I’m currently working on [Prop Pilot a REIT Management & Investment App](https://github.com/chee86j/prop_pilot)

 My current Interests are **LLMs using Ollama, integrating RAG pipelines with Vector Dbs such as Pinecone.io, ChromaDB, and PyVector.
 This setup allows me to experiment with semantic search, context-aware responses, and scalable knowledge retrieval.
-Deepening my understanding of the mathematical foundations behind machine learning, particularly Linear Algebra, which is essential for grasping concepts like Embeddings, Matrix Operations, and optimization in Neural Networks.**
+Deepening my understanding of the mathematical foundations behind machine learning, particularly Linear Algebra**

 I’m looking to collaborate on **TS/JS/Python Projects**